skyde/Interaction/README.md

 Interact with computer using eye tracking, footpedals and keyboard macros.

-Originally made for an injured wrist, but use for day to day use since is very comfortable.
+Originally made for an injured wrist, but is great for day to day use.

 # Eye Gaze